-El Sistema originated as a music education initiative in Venezuela, in which students receive high-quality music instruction at no cost to them, with the goal of social change.
-Today, there are El Sistema programs in 55 countries, and more than 100 El Sistema programs active in the United States.
-Each of the programs, including Sympatico, are guided by similar core principles: equitable access to students regardless of income, intense and high-quality music instruction, the use of an ensemble as the main learning environment, community and family engagement, and of course, social change.
+El Sistema originated more than 40 years ago as a music education initiative in Venezuela, in which students receive high-quality music instruction at no cost to them, with the goal of social change.
+Today, there are El Sistema programs in 55 countries, and more than 100 El Sistema programs active in the U.S. Each of the programs, including Sympatico, are guided by similar core principles: equitable access to students regardless of income; intense and high-quality music instruction; the use of an ensemble as the main learning environment; community and family engagement; and of course, social change.

-The ASO decided to test drive the concept of El Sistema in Alexandria City Public Schools.
-In 2013, two week-long music composition workshops were held at John Adams Elementary School (JAES), engaging students, teachers, and parents.
-These workshops brought guest musicians from around the world to the students at JAES, and culminated in students composing new music for bucket band, as well as for strings and Orff instruments.
+In 2013, the ASO tested the concept of El Sistema in Alexandria City Public Schools with two week-long music composition workshops at John Adams Elementary School (JAES) that engaged students, teachers, and parents.
+These workshops brought guest musicians from around the world to the students at JAES and culminated in students composing new music for bucket band, strings and Orff instruments.
 The composition produced during the second workshop was premiered on stage with the ASO in a Spring 2014 concert.
-The initial composition workshops helped to officially launch Sympatico, and have now become a staple and highlight of Sympatico’s yearly curriculum.
+Those initial composition workshops helped to officially launch Sympatico and have now become a staple and highlight of Sympatico’s yearly curriculum.

-Today, Sympatico participates in more than 20 performances per year, both in school and in Alexandria City.
-Past performances include special appearances at the George Washington Masonic Memorial, the Torpedo Factory Arts Center, Alexandria City’s First Thursday festivals, the Alexandria City Council Inauguration, and the National Teachers of the Year celebrations.
-Sympatico ensembles have also performed alongside various performing groups and soloists, including the Alexandria Choral Society, the Virginia Bronze, National Symphony Orchestra violinist Marissa Regni, and Washington Performing Arts soprano Karin Paludan.
-Sympatico was the recipient of a 2016 Mayoral proclamation in recognition of its contributions and service to the youth of Alexandria City.
+Sympatico provides students with opportunities to experience success in themselves and with others in their ensembles, their school, and their community.
+Each year Sympatico participates in more than 20 performances, both in school and in the city of Alexandria.
+Past performances include special appearances at the George Washington Masonic Memorial, the Torpedo Factory Art Center, Alexandria City’s First Thursday festivals, Alexandria Market Square, Child and Family Network Preschool, the Alexandria City Council Inauguration, and the National Teachers of the Year celebrations.
+Sympatico ensembles have also performed alongside various performing groups and soloists, including the Alexandria Choral Society, Virginia Bronze, National Symphony Orchestra violinist Marissa Regni, and Washington Performing Arts soprano Karin Paludan.